Siskin-framework/Rebol-MathPresso/README.md

 ]
 ctx: mp/context :variables!

-;; compile an expression using this struct
+;; Compile an expression using the context (or directly the struct)
 expr: mp/compile :ctx "y=sin(x); x=x+step; result=round(y*amplitude*100)/100"

 ;; To evaluate the expression, provide a struct of the same type used during compilation.